crazedsanity/cs-webapplibs/import/cs-webdbupgrade/trunk/0.1/README.txt

 $Id$

-This system is built to make upgrading a database-driven app seemless.
+This system is built to make upgrading a database-driven app seamless.
 No need to coordinate SQL or schema changes with the code updates: previously, one would have to take the entire website down, run the schema/SQL change, update the code, and (if you're lucky) check a "test" website to ensure it works before unleashing